sravyabalasa/SDHacks2018/README.md

 # Extensions
 - Prevent duplicates of already existing images
+- Insert more variety of images in dataset
 - Inputs users URL to train dataset further

 # CLARIFAI - API Reference